cray-sh/cray-sh/README.md

 - This has led me to the world of data science where I have started learning the many moving parts surrounding it.
 - I recently picked up a certificate on python automation as a good first step in my path to data science.

-- I’m interested in python programming for automation and data science, as well as the Microsoft Power Platform.
+- I’m interested in python programming for automation and data science, as well as Physics and research.
 - In Progress:
 - Data/Microsoft Power: SQL, Cloud based services, Power BI, and Power Automate.
 - Python: Numpy, Scipy, Pandas, Django